-A travel kit should also be packed and contain.
-Old clean blankets, food and water, wipes (to clean up accidents), plastic bags (to put garbage in), cat harness, spare blankets.
+Pack a travel kit with old clean blankets, foo, and water, wipes (to clean up accidents), plastic bags (to put garbage in), cat harness, and spare blankets.

 Make sure your cat is out of direct sunlight when in the car.
 Use a window visor if necessary.

 When you arrive at your destination, do not let your cat outside unless he is on a harness.
-He is likely to be quite stressed and will probably run away should he be given the chance.
-Keep them confined to a quiet room with their food and water, and a bed or the carrier you transported him in.
+Keep the cat confined with food and water, and a bed or the carrier you transported him in.